-- 1. The Student Grievance Committee is composed of the Executive Vice-President (Chair), two faculty members (one male, one female), two staff members (one male, one female), and one academic division head. - 2.
-The appeal must be written and must be submitted to the chair of the grievance committee. - 3.
-The Executive Vice-President will notify the student of the time, date, and location of the Student Grievance Committee hearing. - 4.
-The student must be present when the grievance is heard.
-The student may have an adviser present during the hearing. - 5.
-The responsibility of the committee shall be limited to a review of the case to determine if established Northeast policies, procedures, or practices were followed or interpreted correctly or to determine if discrimination and/or sexual harassment occurred. - 6.
-The Grievance Committee will respond in writing to the grievance within ten (10) business days by certified mail.
-All copies of documentation will be housed in the Dean of Instruction's Office. - 7.
-If the student remains unsatisfied he/she may appeal through a signed, written statement to the President of the College.
+- The Student Appeal Committee is composed of the Vice President of Student Services or Vice President of Instruction(Co-Chair), two faculty members (one male, one female), two staff members (one male, one female), one academic division head, and one student services director. - The appeal must be written and must be submitted to the chair of the Student Appeal Committee. - The Vice-President chairing the committee will notify the student of the time, date, and location of the Student Appeal Committee hearing. - The student must be present when the grievance is heard.
+The student may have an advisor present during the hearing.

+- The responsibility of the committee shall be limited to a review of the case to determine if established Northeast policies, procedures, or practices were followed or interpreted correctly or to determine if discrimination and/or sexual harassment occurred. - The Student Appeal Committee will respond in writing to the grievance within ten (10) business days by certified mail.
+(Note: In the event a grievance is filed against the both Vice-President cochairs, the President of the College will name a replacement/chairman.) - If the student remains unsatisfied he/she may appeal through a signed, written statement to the President of the College.
 The decision of the President will be final.